 Swiggy has collaborated with Bounce to start a new bike taxi pilot in Indore and Ahmedabad.
 The pilot has been up and running for the past two months now.
 This new initiative is taken on Swiggy’s part to bring in benefits even when its food delivery orders are low.

-Apart from this, it is also said that the small size of the markets and the low chances of regulatory hurdles are also the reasons behind taking this step of picking-up and dropping off customers.
-The fact that Swiggy has taken an interest in Bounce may also result in Swiggy’s investment in the said company in the future.
+Apart from this, it is also said that the small size of the markets and the low chances of regulatory hurdles are the reasons behind picking up and dropping off customers.
+Swiggy’s interest in Bounce may also result in Swiggy’s investment in the said company in the future.

 According to a source, “While this is just a pilot, the larger plan for Swiggy is to launch bike taxis in one of its major markets, which is said to be at least six months away.
 Bengaluru and Gurugram (Gurgaon) are being discussed as options.”